ianrae/fieldcopy/README.md

 Write the JSON file to define the converters.
 Then used FieldCopy to generation converter classes.
 This is normally done at build time.

-In addition to the converter classes, a *group class* (shown below as MyGroup.class) that is a registry of converters.
+In addition to the converter classes, a *group class* (shown below as MyGroup.class) created, It is a registry of the converters.

 #### Phase 2: Use The Converters
 Use the converters in your application.
 FieldCopy has a fluent API that is initialized using the *group class*.